A free, full-color newspaper for Benzie County

 Aubrey Ann Parker, Co-Owner: Editor, Photographer, & Ad Sales

 Born and raised in Northern Michigan, Aubrey has lived in Benzie County since 1994 (except for spending nine months of the year away for college from 2004-2010).
-She remembers reading The Betsie Current back in 2005 during her hostessing shifts at The Roadhouse and thinking, “Man, how cool would it be to be involved with a community newspaper?”
-Well, yes, in this case, dreams really do come true – it just might take 10 years.
+She remembers reading The Betsie Current back in 2005 during her hostessing shifts at The Roadhouse in Benzonia and thinking, “Man, how cool would it be to work on a community newspaper?”
+Well, yes, in this case, dreams really do come true—it just might take 10 years.

 Other Random People